London tourism is to receive its own television channel when Visit-London launches London TV on Sky Digital this summer.

 OMD UKÂhead of interactive TV Toby Hack says he believes this type of channel can replace traditional spot television advertising.
 “This is about brands becoming media owners, which gives them a constant presence in the home,” he says.

 The channel could be aired in hotel rooms to tourists, and programmes from the channel may be aired overseas at a later date.
 Content will be filmed at a specially built studio in the Greater London Authority’s headquarters, overlooking the Tower of London.

 VisitLondon is funded by the London Development Agency.
-The organisation introduced new branding for London, under the banner “Totally LondON”, in January last year (MW January 30, 2003).
+The organisation introduced the new “Totally LondON” branding for the capital in January last year (MW January 30, 2003).